Seneca Cluster

 • --time*: Time limit in the HH:MM:SS format

-Maximum time limit for the gpu_only partition is 72 hours (3 days).
+Maximum time limit for the gpu_only and cac_cpu partition is 24 hours (1 day).

-If you need to run more than 72 hours in the gpu_only partition, email your request to help@cac.cornell.edu.
+If you need to run more than 24 hours in the gpu_only and cac_cpu partition, email your request to help@cac.cornell.edu.

 Here are some minimal examples: